Main Characters | Supporting Characters | Paradiso | Inferno | Other Characters

 - This extends to their boss themes: "Fortitudo: In Labors and Dangers" is a slow death march that is anything but encouraging, "Temperantia: In Foregoing Pleasures" has a rocking choir and heavy brass and percussion that hardly show restraint, "Iustitia: In Giving Every Man His Due" uses chaotic rhythms and overpowering instrumentation that suit indiscriminate terror more than fairness and justice, and "Sapientia: In the Choice Between Good and Evil" tries to juggle predictable, simple rhythms and a highly impulsive piano line instead of anything organized.

 - Light Is Not Good: Being angels, they have holy halos and some light attacks.
+They've also committed genocide and are planning full on omnicide.

 - Omnicidal Maniac: All of them basically want everyone dead via resurrection of Jubileus.